 Do not forget to do a monthly cleaning on the shoes stored on the shelves, because as they are open, there is the accumulation of dust.
-Maintenance and care with shoes is of utmost importance for greater durability.
+The maintenance and care of shoes is of utmost importance for greater durability.

 Picture 7 - The boots can be hung with the aid of a specific hanger.